Neoteroi/BlackSheep-Docs/docs/anti-request-forgery.md

 exploits situations in which browsers automatically include credentials in web requests.

-Example of such situations are:
+Examples of such situations are:

 - Cookies are automatically included in web requests, so if an application uses cookie-based authentication, credentials are sent automatically
 - After a user signs in with Basic or Digest authentication, the browser automatically sends the credentials until the session ends

-If a web application uses cookie based authentication or other features that cause credentials to be automatically included in web requests, it requires anti-forgery measures.
+If a web application uses cookie-based authentication or other features that cause credentials to be automatically included in web requests, it requires anti-forgery measures.

-BlackSheep implements built-in support for anti request forgery validation, this page describes how to use the built-in solution.
+BlackSheep implements built-in support for anti-request-forgery validation, this page describes how to use the built-in solution.

 !!! tip